General-relativistic radiation transport scheme in $\texttt{Gmunu}$ I: Implementation of two-moment based multi-frequency radiative transfer and code tests: Application examples

 \subsubsection{Results}

 Figure~\ref{fig_M1_ccsn_s15_1d_compare_center} shows the evolution of central matter entropy per baryon $s$, central electron fraction $Y_e$ and lepton number fraction $Y_{\rm{lep}} \equiv Y_e + Y_\nu$ as functions of central density $\rho_c$ of the collapsing 15 $\rm{M_{\odot}}$ star before core-bounce.
 During the deleptonization phase, the entropy per baryon increase due to neutrino interaction.
 The core deleptonization ends when the central density reaches approximately $2\times 10^{12} {\rm \ g/cm^3}$.
 Since then, the neutrinos are mostly trapped, where the lepton number fraction remain almost unchanged.
 In this stage, the inner core collapses adiabatically, and the entropy per baryon remains nearly constant.
 It is worthwhile to point out that the evolution of lepton numbers is highly sensitive to the implementations of the multi-group coupling, radiation space advection in optically thick regions and advection in frequency space for lepton number conservation, even when the exact same neutrino microphysics is used \citep{2015ApJS..219...24O, 2016ApJS..222...20K}.
-As shown in the figure, all these three quantities produced by utilising \texttt{Gmunu} are quantitatively in good agreement with the reference model by using \texttt{AGILE-BOLTZTRAN}, \texttt{VERTEX} and \texttt{GR1D}.

 Strong repulsive forces of nuclear matter arise when the rest mass density exceeds nuclear saturation densities.
 This results in core bounce, and forms the bounce shock.
 In our simulation, the core bounces at $t_{\text{bounce}} \approx 178.21$ ms. In figure~\ref{fig_M1_ccsn_s15_1d_compare_hydro}, we compare the radial profiles of several quantities among different codes at the moment of core bounce.
 In particular, we compare rest mass density $\rho$, radial velocity $v^r/c$, matter temperature $T$, matter entropy per baryon $s$, neutrino root mean squared energy $\sqrt{\langle\epsilon_{\nu_i}^2\rangle}$ and electron fraction $Y_e$.
 Here, the neutrino root mean squared energy is defined by